pkarthikr/word-catcher/worklog.md

 * Integrated DocumentClient in DynamoDB
 * Submitted Score successfully using GameON SDK

+6/23:
+* Refactored the code
+* Got the score from GameOn and displayed the information to customer.
+* Update DB Helpers to Document Client

 Up Next:
-* Try and figure out why values are not reflecting on GameON SDK
-* Update DB Helpers to Document Client
+* Score Logic in GameON SDK (Figure why it is not adding up)